Skip to content

 On this page

-What reaches the control plane?
+What reaches the CPU

-• Routing protocol packets.
+• Routing protocol packets: OSPF, EIGRP, BGP.

 • ARP and ICMP destined to the device.

-• SSH, SNMP, NETCONF, RESTCONF, and other management traffic.
+• Management traffic: SSH, SNMP, NETCONF, RESTCONF.

 ip access-list extended COPP-ROUTING